MehmetHikmetDemirci/Book-Management-Web-App/README.md

 6. Start the server:

-`gunicorn BookManagementSystem.wsgi:application --bind $HOST:$PORT`
+`gunicorn BookManagementSystem.wsgi:application --bind localhost:$PORT`

-Visit `http://localhost:8000` in your browser to access the application.
+Visit `http://localhost:$PORT` in your browser to access the application.

 ## Using Docker